CT83/PyDashBoard/README.md

 Vision:
 A TCP connection will be added to a Raspberry Pi via an Ethernet cable this will transmit the signals to the Raspberry in form of Simple CVS String.
 PyDashBoard will then parse this string and convert into a humanly readable format and display it Elegantly on the screen.

-Dependencies:
+Deployment:
-First install PySide on Raspberry Pi. by "sudo apt-get install python-pyside"
+1."$sudo apt-get install python-pyside"
+2.Clone this Repo and Run the MainWindow.py File

 How to Install?
 1.Clone the Repository